 3. To prepare academically trained students on what to expect in the “real world” of ministry.

 4. To develop rich relationships between New Orleans Baptist Theological Seminary and partnering

 2 Timothy 2:2 says, “The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.”
 The Entrust Mentoring Program partners with a community of church and para-church organizations to see this biblical principle lived out in the world today.

 Partnering churches and para-church organizations provide mentoring and field supervision to students.
 NOBTS provides the theological education towards the student’s degree.
 Any student from any degree program is welcome to take a course that is offered in the mentoring format.
-Students who choose to pursue the Master of Divinity (Mentoring Track) can earn up to 29 hours towards their degree by taking courses in the mentoring format.
+Students who choose to pursue the Master of Divinity (Mentoring Track) can earn 34 hours towards their degree by taking courses in the mentoring format.